jaspector

 Cancellations should be made by 3:30 PM on the business day before the scheduled inspection.

-Typical inspection sequence: Typical residential inspection sequence may include under-slab, reinforcement, foundation, slab, underfloor, roof nail, shear wall, rough MEP, rough frame, lath, underground utilities, insulation, drywall, lath/exterior, and final inspections depending on project scope.
+Typical sequence: Typical residential inspection sequence may include under-slab, reinforcement, foundation, slab, underfloor, roof nail, shear wall, rough MEP, rough frame, lath, underground utilities, insulation, drywall, lath/exterior, and final inspections depending on project scope.

-Do I need a building permit in Cupertino, CA?
+01 Do I need a building permit in Cupertino, CA?

 Permits are generally required for new construction, remodeling, and tenant improvements for residential and commercial projects.
 Separate mechanical, electrical, and plumbing permits are required for covered work.
 If a project is not specifically listed as exempt, a permit is required.

-How much does a building permit cost in Cupertino, CA?
+02 How much does a building permit cost in Cupertino, CA?

+Building permit fees in Cupertino, CA are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Fees vary by occupancy, project type, and square footage per the FY 2025-26 building fee schedule.
 Plan check fee: Per the fee schedule; Planning Department review fee for new construction and additions is 20% of plan check and inspection fees.

-How do I apply for a building permit in Cupertino, CA?
+03 How do I apply for a building permit in Cupertino, CA?

-1. Download the correct City application form from the Building permits page.
+To apply for a building permit in Cupertino, CA, follow these steps: 1.
+Download the correct City application form from the Building permits page.
 2. Email the application, drawings, and supporting documents to permitcenter@cupertino.gov, or submit in person.
 3. Drawings must be PDF; drawing sheets as separate files; supporting documents as individual PDF files; file naming and unsecured-PDF rules apply.
 4. Pay plan review fees before plan review begins.
 5. If plan review is required, staff sends a link to begin electronic review in ProjectDox.
 6. Respond to correction comments and resubmit revised documents if needed.
 7. Once the project is ready for issuance and fees are paid, the City issues the permit.

-How long does it take to get a building permit in Cupertino, CA?
+04 How long does it take to get a building permit in Cupertino, CA?

-What work is exempt from building permits in Cupertino, CA?
+05 What work is exempt from building permits in Cupertino, CA?

-How do I schedule a building inspection in Cupertino, CA?
+06 How do I schedule a building inspection in Cupertino, CA?

-Inspections can be scheduled via: Accela Citizen Access (ACA), (408) 777-3228.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Cupertino, CA via: Accela Citizen Access (ACA), (408) 777-3228.
 Cancellations should be made by 3:30 PM on the business day before the scheduled inspection..